-according to usual business practice and shall notify the service provider of any defects.

-- 11.3 If any defects are insignificant, acceptance shall nevertheless take place upon completion of the inspection.
-If any defects are significant, the services rendered shall not be accepted.
-The claims available to the client in both cases are governed by section 12. - 11.4 If, despite a reminder, the client fails to conduct the acceptance inspection within a reasonable grace period, the service shall be deemed accepted.
+- 11.1 The contractor shall notify the client in good time of the completion of the agreed goods/services. - 11.2 The client shall inspect the goods/services as soon as feasible according to usual business practice and shall notify the contractor of any defects. - 11.3 If any defects are insignificant, acceptance shall nevertheless take place upon completion of the inspection.
+If any defects are significant, the goods/services provided shall not be accepted.
+The claims available to the client in both cases are governed by section 12. - 11.4 If, despite a reminder, the client fails to conduct the acceptance inspection within a reasonable grace period, the goods/services shall be deemed accepted.